oneapi-src/oneDNN/rfcs/20230506-align-corners-for-resampling/README.md

 - API change for resampling primitive.
 - In case of using C API to avoid ABI break we need to add another version of init function(similar to pooling primitive - version v1 and v2).
+- Need to check for combinations that we do not support.
+  For eg: `align_corners=True` and nearest neighbor.

 ### Option 2